Medicare : Medicare Glossary

 Generic Drug - A prescription drug that is approved by the Food and Drug Administration (FDA) as having the same active ingredient(s) as the brand name drug.
 Generally, a "generic" drug works the same as a brand name drug and usually costs less.

 Grievance - A type of complaint you make about us or one of our network providers or pharmacies, including a complaint concerning the quality of your care.
 This type of complaint does not involve coverage or payment disputes.

-Home Health Aide - A home health aide provides services that don't need the skills of a licensed nurse or therapist, such as help with personal care (e.g., bathing, using the toilet, dressing, or carrying out the prescribed exercises).
+Home Health Aide - A home health aide provides services that don't require the skills of a licensed nurse or therapist, such as help with personal care (e.g., bathing, using the toilet, dressing, or carrying out prescribed exercises).
 Home health aides do not have a nursing license or provide therapy.